luxfi/evm/precompile/contracts/warp/README.md

 <<<<<<< HEAD:x/warp/README.md
 Since the Primary Network has the largest possible number of validators for any Subnet on Lux, it would also be the most expensive Subnet to receive and verify Lux Warp Messages from as it reaching a threshold of stake on the primary network would require many signatures.
 Luckily, we can do something much smarter.
 =======
-Recall that Avalanche Subnet validators must also validate the Primary Network, so it tracks all of the blockchains in the Primary Network (X, C, and P-Chains).
+Recall that Lux Subnet validators must also validate the Primary Network, so it tracks all of the blockchains in the Primary Network (X, C, and P-Chains).
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

-When an Avalanche Subnet receives a message from a blockchain on the Primary Network, we use the validator set of the receiving Subnet instead of the entire network when validating the message.
+When an Lux Subnet receives a message from a blockchain on the Primary Network, we use the validator set of the receiving Subnet instead of the entire network when validating the message.

 Sending messages from the X, C, or P-Chain remains unchanged.
 However, when the Subnet receives the message, it changes the semantics to the following: